I happen to be good at old fashioned IQ tests. These skills have shaped the course of my life.

 I am moved by holding the pieces, which are smooth and tactile.
 I think of the young soldiers who held them so long ago.
 Most were killed in action or died of their wounds.
 As my fingers explore the smoothness and recognise the symbols, I feel the need to tell their stories.
 I will never know what they felt as they faced their death, but I can at least say who they were.

-You can listen to my Armistice Day interview with Richard Fidler on ABC Radio National here.
+You can listen to my Remembrance Day interview with Richard Fidler on ABC Radio National here.

 Please leave your email address below with any questions about the collection or the book.